ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

     * Complete-range EIC - Exports EIC(s) in the range of the minimum to maximum retention time of the uploaded samples.

-# Export Results to Polly Workspace
+#Export Results to Polly Workspace

-El-MAVEN user's can upload session files to Polly workspaces for further analysis.
+You can upload session files to Polly workspaces for further analysis.

 Following are the steps that must be followed to upload files -

 * Pre-requisites

-    * User must be authorised for using Polly.
+    * You must be authorized for using Polly.
-    * User must have valid credentials for Polly.
+    * You must have valid credentials for Polly.

 * Click on *Polly* icon provided on the main window to access Polly El-MAVEN Interface.